Skip to main content

 • A prompt will appear at the bottom asking you to reboot your iOS device for enabling the feature.
 Tap Restart to proceed.
 Your iOS device will now reboot.

-To create an Eggplant Gateway for iOS connection, run the following command:
+To create an Eggplant Gateway connection to an iOS device, run the following command:

 epgw add ios